phonologus/QED/README.md

 To regenerate the `html`, `pdf`, and manpage versions of the tutorial, `cd doc/src && make && make release`.
 This depends on an `asciidoctor` and `asciidoctor-pdf` toolchain being installed.
+The `pdf` version of the actual manpage, `qed(1)`, requires `ps2pdf` to regenerate.

 The `doc/historical/read.me` file is Rob Pike's, accompanying his original tarball.
 It provides an interesting snapshot into the work-in-progress at the time, and the relationship between the QED and ED editors.